 - This often means leaving the US the day BEFORE the arrival day. - It can be less expensive to fly on weekdays.
-However, if your program's official arrival day is on a weekend, and you do not arrive on that day, you are responsible for all associated costs, such as getting from the airport to the host university (even if this cost is normally included) and hotel costs until program housing is available. - For USAC programs, there is a \$250 charge for missing orientation.
+However, if your program's official arrival day is on a weekend, and you do not arrive on that day, you are responsible for all associated costs, such as getting from the airport to the host university (even if this cost is normally included) and hotel costs until program housing is available. - For USAC programs, there is a \$200 charge for missing orientation.

 Take the MOST DIRECT ROUTE possible.
-Different countries have different COVID requirements.
 You want to deal with as few different countries/airports as you can.